32,000 sq. foot award-winning facility designed by Doug Garofalo and renovated in 2016 to add the Guida Family Creative Wing.

 Oakman Clinton School + Studios

-The Oakman Clinton School and Studios house Hyde Park Art Center studio art classes.
-The Art Center offers over 200 courses per year, allowing any artist to find the right individual course, series, or art learning experiences that best fit their needs.
-The Oakman Clinton School and Studios has seven different work areas, each one ready for groups of students or individual project work.
+The Oakman Clinton School + Studios house Hyde Park Art Center studio art classes.
+The Art Center offers more than 200 courses per year, allowing any artist to find the right individual course, series, or art learning experiences that best fit their needs.
+The Oakman Clinton School + Studios has seven different work areas, each one ready for groups of students or individual project work.

 The Sagan-Hill Classroom is our largest studio, and houses our Ceramics programs.
 With roughly 1,500 square feet to work with, there is enough room for clay, tools, storage, potter’s wheels, glazes, five kilns…and students!